OOP-BPGC/2014-Group-11/README.md

 ---- console - controller java files for console related operations for Zephyr Controls

----- web - controller servelt files for the webapp
+---- web - controller servlet files for the webapp

 lib - contains all third party libraries